 7. Treat Rectal prolapsed

-Rectal prolapse is one type of health problem which creates an inability to control bowel movements in which rectum protrudes from the anus by many reasons like pregnancy, straining during constipation.
+Rectal prolapse is one type of health problem which creates an inability to control bowel movements in which the rectum protrudes from the anus for many reasons like pregnancy, straining during constipation.

-Almond oil phenol injection is simple and very beneficial for the treatment for rectal prolapsed.
-As it did not damage the intramural network of the nerve plexus of the rectum, found normal anorectal reflex and relive from constipation (11).
+Almond oil phenol injection is simple and very beneficial for the treatment of rectal prolapsed.
+As it did not damage the intramural network of the nerve plexus of the rectum, found normal anorectal reflex and relief from constipation (11).

 8. Healthy liver